April 1, 2026

 1. Chronic Fatigue

-Unexplained exhaustion that doesn't improve with adequate sleep is one of the most commonly reported symptoms of low T. If you're sleeping 7–8 hours and still dragging through the day, your hormones may be to blame.
+Unexplained exhaustion that doesn't improve with adequate sleep is one of the most commonly reported symptoms of low testosterone.
+This isn't ordinary tiredness — it's a systemic flatness that persists regardless of rest.

 2. Low Sex Drive